drjingma/metaMint/README.md

-# metaMint
+# About

-Method for joint estimation of metabolite and microbial interaction networks.
+This package implements a method for joint estimation of metabolite and microbial interaction networks.

 ## How to install?